hypirion/tethysthesis/README.md

 ## Introduction

-**NOTE: Tethys Thesis is still not ready for production.
-Do not expect it to be stable.**

 Tethys Thesis is a template heavily based upon my own workflow on projects and LaTeX experience taylored towards computer scientists.
 It may not suit you, but at least it suits me well.